Bello Mandiya

 Bello Mandiya is a Nigerian politician, who was the elected Senator for the Katsina South Senatorial district in February 2019 Nigerian general elections on the platform of All Progressives Congress (APC).
 He was the former chief of staff to the Katsina State governor Aminu Bello Masari.

+Bello's bid to return to the Senate in 2023 suffered a setback after he was defeated by Senator Muntari Dandutse in the primary election of the All Progressives Congress for the Katsina South senatorial district.

 Education

 He attended the University of Lagos, Nigeria, from where he received his Bachelor of Mass Communication.